mortang2410/dotfiles/README.md

 - the programs themselves: vim, nvim, tmux, zsh, urxvt, weechat, mpv.
 In particular, vim needs to be up-to-date, and obviously compiled with support for python3, ruby and all that jazz (sadly in Ubuntu 18.04 the default package sucks so you need to compile it yourself!).
-One way around this is by using nvim, which has most features of vim turned on by default.
+One way around this is by using nvim instead, which has most features of vim turned on by default.
 The transition to nvim was so painless  I now prefer it to Vim.
 People on Ubuntu can install nvim as
   follows: